 After her 13-year absence from the DRC, Noëlla finally returned to her homeland to meet her mother.
 After witnessing firsthand the poverty and lack of opportunity for women in the country, Noëlla promised herself that she would one day make a difference.

-Noëlla's is established as one of the most sought-after speakers on the subject of girls’ education.
-An advocate for peace, she has spoken to countless international audiences including the 2018 World Economic Forum at Davos, UNICEF and the UK Parliament she has also appeared several times alongside President Clinton on Clinton Global Initiative panels.
-Noëlla has been interviewed about her philanthropic work on global news outlets such as CNN and the BBC, has given a TED talk and presented in front of top executives from multinationals like SAP and T-Systems.
-Noëlla has been named one of ELLE’s incredible women shaping Africa and one of Lifestyles’ most powerful women in philanthropy.
-More recently Noëlla had a featured interview in The Times which went on to appear in the The Week.
+An advocate for girls’ education, Noëlla has spoken in front of countless international audiences, including the 2018 World Economic Forum at Davos, UNICEF, and the UK Parliament, while also appearing alongside President Clinton on Clinton Global Initiative panels.
+Noëlla has been interviewed about her philanthropic work on global news outlets such as CNN and the BBC, has given a TED Talk, and has presented in front of top executives from multinationals like SAP and T-Systems.
+Noëlla has been named one of ELLE’s incredible women shaping Africa, one of Lifestyles’ most powerful women in philanthropy, and one of the BBC’s most inspirational and influential women of 2017.